MachineLearningForAll/MachineLearningForAll.github.io/_posts/2024-11-28-ExplainableWeather.md

 ![AI models for weather prediction: Decision Tree and Polynomial Regression](assets/PostEERM/dtpolyreg.png)

 How do you like the behaviour of the trained models?
-Note that both models predict increasing max. temp. for decreasing min.  temp. near the coldest day in training set.
-Moreover, the polynomial regressor predicts decreasing max. temp with increasing min. temp. for very warm days.
-This is somewhat counter-intuitive - at least for me.
+Note that both models predict increasing maxtemp for decreasing mintemp near the coldest day in the training set.
+Moreover, the polynomial regressor predicts decreasing maxtemp with increasing mintemp for hot days.
+This is counter-intuitive - at least for me.

 ---